MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/ProductChannel.md

 -->

 ## <a name="getvalue"></a>getValue
-Gets the product's category name.
+Gets the product's channel name.

 ### Returns:
 |Type|Description|
 |-|-
-string|The product's category name.
-This is the same value that the [getName](#getname) method returns.
+string|The product's channel name.
+This is the same value that the [getChannel](#getchannel) method returns.

 ## <a name="isexcluded"></a>isExcluded